You could be forgiven for thinking that salt is just that, salt. The same regular table salt that you see in shakers the world over.

 You can use pickling salt in place of regular salt, but it may cake pretty quickly if left out.
 If you fancy pickling but don’t know how to get started, check out this handy salting and wet brining guide.

-While salt often gets a bad press, it is an essential ingredient for delicious cooking.
+While salt often gets a bad press, it is an essential ingredient for delicious cooking and is even an important ingredient in a range of artisanal products including soap!

 Rather than sprinkling your food with your regular old table salt day-after-day, expand your culinary skill-set and experiment with these different types of salt for a satisfying punch of new flavors and textures!